StarRocks/starrocks/docs/sql-reference/sql-statements/auto_increment.md

         http://<fe_host>:<fe_http_port>/api/example_db/t/_stream_load
     ```

-4. View the updated table.
+4. Query the updated table.
 The first row of data already exists in table `t`, and the value for the column `job1` remains unchanged.
 The second row of data is newly inserted, and because the default value for the column `job1` is not specified, the partial update framework directly sets the value for this column to `0`.

     ```SQL
     SELECT * FROM t ORDER BY name;